-The lake district stretching across Western Pomerania is undoubtedly a great place to relax and unwind, as this area is much less frequented by tourists.
-This allows us to enjoy nature in solitude, visit quiet towns, and truly relax.
-As the name suggests, every few miles along the route we find a lake with crystal clear water and numerous beaches.
-Some even say that they are traveling along the "thousand lakes" route.
-We can start our cycling trip at the so-called kilometer zero, on the bridge in Siekierki, i.e., the Polish-German border.
-The old railway bridge has been transformed into a bicycle route with a viewpoint overlooking the Oder River and the unusual Kostrzyn Floodplains.
-The route, leading mainly along asphalt bicycle paths built on the railway tracks of the Myślibórz and Choszczno Lake Districts, reaches the most popular lake districts – Ińsko, Drawsko, and Szczecinek.
-The main route passes through five landscape parks, and its Szczecin branch, marked with the number 20A, crosses the Bukowa Forest.
-Those looking for safe and smooth sections will be most interested in the southern part of the route from Siekierki to Ińsko.
+The lakes sprawling across Western Pomerania is the perfect destination if you are looking for a quiet holiday, as this area is much less popular among tourists.
+You can enjoy nature in solitude, walk around the quiet local towns and truly relax.
+As the name suggests, along the way you will come across numerous lakes with pristine waters and plenty of beaches.
+Some even call this the route of a thousand lakes.
+You can start your cycling trip at the so-called zero kilometre on the bridge in Siekierki which is located on the Polish-German border.
+The old railway bridge has been converted into a cycling route with a lookout point offering excellent views of the Oder and the unique Kostrzyneckie Backwater.
+The route runs mainly along asphalt cycling paths following the railway routes of the Myślibórz Lake District and the Choszczno Lake District, leading all the way to the most popular lake districts in Western Poland, i.e. the Ińsko Lake District, the Drawsko Lake District and the Szczecinek Lake District.
+The main route will take you through five landscape parks; its “Szczecin” branch marked as 20A runs though the Bukowa Forest.
+If you are looking for comfortable and well-marked sections, head to the southern part of the route from Siekierki to Ińsko

 For informational and organizational purposes, the main route has been divided into six basic sections of similar lengths, and the Szczecin branch has been described as IA and IIA.